How will an award be made?

 What are the conditions of the award?

-- The British Council will own the intellectual property rights of the research output / final report or enjoy a licence to disseminate the research output / final report at its own discretion with no limitation on time or territory.
-This will be specified in individual letters of agreement.
+- The successful proposers will own the intellectual property rights of the research output / final report and will licence these rights to the British Council to use and disseminate the research output / final report at its own discretion with no limitation on time or territory.
+This will be specified in the individual agreement.

 - The proposer, institution, and researchers must explicitly acknowledge the support of the British Council through an ELT Research Partnership in any written or spoken dissemination of the research process and all outputs arising from it.